Dead and Back Again

 “Akiko,” Mamoru spoke in a commanding voice without looking away from the entranced yokai, “get out of here!
 Now!”

 She jumped at his voice.
 It sounded like it was changing, too.
 The kind detective she knew had never shown this side to her before.
 Before she could question him, her feet were compelled to run for the fire escape.
 What was she afraid of?
 Mamoru didn’t frighten her.
 Even like this, she was intrigued and maybe a little excited.
 What was she running for then?

 By the time she reached the bottom of the stairs, she rounded the corner of the storage building as fast as she could run.
 Her father was standing ahead of her, aiming for the roof.
 Was that what Mamoru had been talking about?
 Were they setting the oni up to be exorcised?
 When she reached her father, she noticed he was gaping in shock.
 As she turned to see what he was looking at, her heart stopped in her chest.

 Karura walked up cautiously behind her.
 His rich purple eyes gaped in disbelief.
-Not only had Mamoru exorcised the oni, the beast was rendered to ash, leaving no trace of it physically or spiritually.
-He had no idea the detective possessed spiritualist ability.
+Not only had Mamoru exorcised the oni, but the beast was rendered to ash, leaving no trace of it physically or spiritually.
+He had no idea the detective possessed any spiritualist ability.
 This was almost unheard of at the human level.
 At least, in these times…

 “Yoko…” Karura dropped his bow to search for something on his person.
 “Yoko can handle this…”

 “Mamoru…” Akiko’s voice finally started to crack as the tears fell in torrents.
-“Come back… Please… come back…” As her father rummaged his yukata sleeves in shock, the young woman closed the brown eyes she had drawn strength from in the passed few months.
+“Come back… Please… come back…” As her father rummaged his yukata sleeves in shock, the young woman closed the brown eyes she had drawn strength from in the past few months.
 Kissing his forehead, she whispered.

 “I wanted… to sing for… you…”